|Best anti-theft protection||Pacsafe Z50||SEE IT||

 We may earn revenue from the products available on this page and participate in affiliate programs.
 Learn more ›

-Digital identity theft is a very real issue and electronic pickpocketing should be considered just as much as physical pickpocketing.
+Electronic pickpocketing can result in fraud and identity theft, but an RFID wallet can help protect you.
 When in close enough proximity, scanning devices can possibly be used to steal account information stored in credit and debit cards.
 This is known as radio-frequency identification (RFID) skimming.
 It’s uncommon, but it’s also relatively simple to protect yourself against by purchasing one of the best RFID wallets.

 - Best for minimalists: Buffway Slim

 - Best hard-sided: The Ridge

 - Best for passports: Zoppen